sboesebeck/morphium/docs/poppydb.md

 preserved.
 Keep old dumps and try them; a restore attempt is cheap and the log says exactly what worked.

+Since 6.3.7, dumps also carry the **index definitions** of every collection (unique, sparse, TTL, partial, compound - everything `listIndexes` reports) and the restore recreates them after the data.
+Before that, a dump held only documents: after a FULL cluster restart (no running peer left to copy indexes from via initial sync) every index was silently gone - TTL collections started growing again, queries fell back to collection scans.
+A rolling restart hid this, which is why it went unnoticed for so long.
+Compatibility holds in both directions: a pre-6.3.7 dump restores exactly as before (its indexes are simply not in the file), and a 6.3.7 dump is still readable by older versions, which ignore the additional `indexes` section.
+Because the index definitions restore alongside the data, the restore now also builds each indexed collection's index structures at startup instead of lazily on first access - the same work, just paid earlier, so startup with very large indexed collections takes a bit longer.
+If recreating an index fails (e.g. a hand-edited dump), the data still restores completely and the node starts; the log then carries an unmissable `INDEX RESTORE INCOMPLETE` warning naming each failed index - do not ignore it, a missing TTL index means that collection grows unbounded again.

 When a dump directory is configured, the node also persists its Raft term and vote to `<dump-dir>/election-state.properties` and reads it back on startup - without it a restarted node returns at term 0 and adds to term churn during rolling restarts.
 A *missing* file is